blabla1337/skf-workshop-chef/README.md

 skf-workshop-chef Cookbook
 =====================
-This cookbook will install the OWASP-SKF workshop project + With the help of a httpd webserver for providing fast performance and security (TLS).
+This cookbook will install the OWASP-SKF workshop project + using HHVM to run PHP HACK with XHP

 Requirements
 ------------
-This cookbook is only designed for Centos7
+This cookbook is only designed for Ubuntu 12.04

 #### packages
-- `centos7` - owasp-skf workshop Cookbook needs centos7 to brown your bagel.
+- `Ubuntu 12.04` - owasp-skf workshop Cookbook needs centos7 to brown your bagel.

 Attributes
 ----------
-TODO: List your cookbook attributes here.
+TODO: List your cookbook attributes here. below is lorem ipsum

 e.g.
 #### owasp-skf::default